somtee-tech/somtee-tech/README.md

-- 👋 Hi, I’m @somtee-tech
+- 👋 Hi, I’m Somto Afudoh
-- 👀 I’m interested in Artificial Intelligence, fin tech, business, personal development, your growth as well.
-- 🌱 I’m currently learning software engineering at ALX Africa
+- 👀 I’m studying master's in Data Science at Nottingham Trent University, UK
+- 🌱 I’m seeking opportunities for growth in the Data Science field
+- 🌱 My core skills are harnessing value from Big data analytics and value creation for organizations.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science/ Analytics projects
-- 📫 How to reach me on twitter @AnisiubaS
+- 📫 How to reach me on linkedIn - Somto Afudoh

 <!---
 somtee-tech/somtee-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.